-Figure 7.131: The Goliath low-frequency radio transmitter (Kalbe/Calbe an der Milde) could communicate with submerged submarines around the world.
+Figure 7.132: The Goliath low-frequency radio transmitter (Kalbe/Calbe and er Milde) could communicate with submerged submarines around the world.
 It was 1600 m wide and 200 m high, radiated one million Watts of electromagnetic power, and became operational in 1943.

-Wisconsin, operational in 1985)

-U.S. low-frequency radio transmitter to communicate with submarines (U.S. Navy's Clam Lake facility,
+U.S. low-frequency radio transmitter to communicate with submarines (U.S. Navy's Clam Lake facility, Wisconsin, operational in 1985)